The next Uber? Scooter startups flood U.S. cities as funding pours in

 “I wanted to hate the scooters.
 I really did,” wrote New York Times technology columnist Kevin Roose.
 “E-scooters might look and feel kind of dorky, but they aren’t an urban menace or a harbinger of the apocalypse.
 In fact — sigh — they’re pretty great.”

 Investors are similarly optimistic.
-Bird has had no problem raising cash, and neither has Lime, which on Monday announced a fresh $335 million in funding from a group of backers that includes Uber.
+Bird has had no problem raising cash, and neither has Lime, which on Monday announced a fresh $335 million in funding from a group of backers that includes Uber at a valuation of $1.1 billion.
+That makes it the second scooter company to become a "unicorn," a slang term for startups that are worth more than a billion dollars.

 The appeal is simple: cheap, on-demand transportation that can make it easier to get around without a car.
 On Los Angeles, that’s an intriguing idea.